Being a salon employee, working 9-5, not your type?

 Keep learning & training.

 You are your own boss & your own teacher.
 Invest in yourself.
 Develop new skills & keep track of the trend & keep yourself updated.
-Invest in attending new courses, taking new classes, and enrolling yourself in training programs.
+Invest in attending new courses, taking new classes, and enrolling in training programs.
 All this will help you upgrade your skills.

 Think like an entrepreneur